-Petroleum crude oil is a light to dark colored liquid hydrocarbon containing various flammable gases.
-This crude oil is not necessarily uniform in its physical and chemical properties, which may vary from one oilfield to another, or even within wells in the same oilfield.
+Petroleum crude oil is a light to dark colored liquid hydrocarbon containing various flammable gasses.
+Different crude oils may exhibit different physical and chemical properties, which can vary from one oilfield to another, or even within the same oilfield.

-Light, sweet crude oils will normally contain lighter flammable gases such as butane (C4) and propane (C3) (unless these gases have been removed).
-These flammable gases can readily ignite if released when they came in contact with an ignition source.
-These grade oils may also contain if released, when they come in contact with an ignition source.
+Light, sweet crude oils will normally contain lighter flammable gasses such as butane (C4) and propane (C3) (unless these gases have been removed).
+These flammable gasses can readily ignite if released, when they come in contact with an ignition source.
 These crude oils may also contain hydrogen sulfide, a toxic inhalation hazard material, in the vapor space of the tank car.
-Due to the characteristics of crude oil, in an accident scenario, the behavior of this product may range from that of gasoline for the lighter (sweet) crude oils to diesel fuel for the heavier (sour) crude oils.

-If you look at a typical SDS for light, sweet crude oil, you will find these constituents or ingredients listed:
+If you look at a typical MSDS or SDS for Bakken crude oil, you will find these constituents or ingredients listed: